-Raising state pension age set for delay until after 2024 election
+Raising state pension age decision delayed until after 2024 election

-Government set to delay raising state pension age until after 2024 election

-Decision pushed back amid riots in France over plan to hike retirement age
+Decision pushed back amid falling life expectancy and riots in France over plan to hike retirement age

-A decision on bringing forward the date of an increase in the state pension age to 68 are to be delayed by Rishi Sunak’s government until after the 2024 general election.
+A decision on whether to bring forward the date of an increase in the state pension age to 68 have been delayed by Rishi Sunak’s government until after the 2024 general election.

-Work and pensions secretary Mel Stride is expected to address MPs in the Commons on Thursday, when he is expected to update them on the latest statutory review on the pension age.
+Work and pensions secretary Mel Stride announce the delay in the Commons on Thursday, when he told MPs a further review would undertaken within two years of the next parliament.

-Mr Stride is expected to confirm that the government will move to delay any increase to the pension age, amid falling life expectancy rates and riots in France over Emmanuel Marcon’s plan to raising the retirement age from 62 to 64.
+Mr Stride had expected to delay any decision, amid falling life expectancy rates and riots in France over Emmanuel Marcon’s plan to raising the retirement age from 62 to 64.

-The UK state pension age is due to rise due to 68 from 2044, but reports earlier this year suggested ministers wanted to follow the recommendations of an independent review bring that forward – potentially as early as 2035.

-It follows speculation in recent weeks that the plan to bring forward the rise would be pushed back until after the election due to concerns about a backlash from middle-aged voters.
+The UK state pension age is due to rise due to 68 from 2044, and previous reports suggested ministers could follow recommendations of an independent review to bring that forward, potentially to as early as 2037.
+However, there was growing speculation that it would instead be pushed back over fears of a backlash from middle-aged voters.

-Mr Stride is reportedly ready to announce in the Commons that a new review on the pension age will be carried out after the next election.
+Mr Stride said the current rules for the rise from 67 to 68 in 2044 “therefore remain appropriate and the government does not intend to change the existing legislation prior to the conclusion of the next review”.

+He added: “I therefore plan for a further review to be undertaken within two years of the next parliament to consider the rise to age 68 again.”

+Jonathan Ashworth, shadow work and pensions secretary, said the decision was “the right one” but also “the clearest admission yet that a rising tide of poverty is dragging life expectancy down for so many.”

+Jacob Rees-Mogg said the postponement was “not exactly sign of strength”, arguing that taking it now would “give everybody the chance to plan well in advance”.

-Jon Greer, head of retirement policy at Quilter management firm, said the Tories “look determined to try and claw back some public favour amongst its core voters”, adding: “Any increase would have proven incredibly unpopular.”
+Jon Greer, head of retirement policy at Quilter management firm, said the delay suggested that the Tories were “determined to try and claw back some public favour”, adding: “Any increase would have proven incredibly unpopular.”

-France has seen a huge wave of strikes and violent protests against Mr Macron’s push to move back France’s legal retirement age from 62 to 64.
+France has seen a huge wave of strikes and violent protests against Mr Macron’s push to move back the country’s legal retirement age from 62 to 64.

 Unable to get a majority in parliament’s lower house for the unpopular reforms, Mr Macron rammed them through using a special constitutional power – further inflaming protesters’ anger.